 Total and irreversible loss of hearing in both ears as a result of illness or accident.
-This diagnosis must be supported by audiometric and sound-threshold tests provided and certified by an Ear, Nose, Throat (ENT) specialist.
+This diagnosis must be supported by audiometric and sound-threshold tests provided and certified by an Ear, Nose and Throat (ENT) specialist.

-Total means "the loss of at least 80 decibels in all frequencies of hearing".
+Total means "the loss of hearing to the extent that the quietest sound that can be heard is 80 decibels or greater across all frequencies".

-Irreversible means "cannot be reasonably restored to at least 40 decibels by medical treatment, hearing aid and/or surgical procedures consistent with the current standard of the medical services available in Singapore after a period of 6 months from the date of intervention."
+Irreversible means "cannot be reasonably restored to at least 40 decibels or lower by medical treatment, hearing aid and/or surgical procedures consistent with the current standard of the medical services available in Singapore after a period of 6 months from the date of intervention."

-11. Open Chest Heart Valve Surgery
+11. Open-Heart Heart Valve Surgery

 The actual undergoing of open-heart surgery to replace or repair heart valve abnormalities.
-The diagnosis of heart valve abnormality must be supported by cardiac catheterization or echocardiogram and the procedure must be considered medically necessary by a consultant cardiologist.
+The diagnosis of heart valve abnormality must be supported by cardiac catheterisation or echocardiogram and the procedure must be considered medically necessary by a consultant cardiologist.